jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ## Digital Therapeutics

-* Intervention and support apps delivered on smartphones

-* Examples of DTs
-	* CBT4CBT
-	* A-CHESS
-	* reSET & reSET-O
-* Examples of interventions, tools and services
-* Preliminary evidence of efficacy

 So what are digital therapeutics?

-Digital therapeutics deliver evidence-based interventions through software programs to prevent, manage,or treat a medical disorder or disease.
+Digital therapeutics use software programs to deliver evidence-based interventions to prevent, manage,or treat a medical disorder or disease.
 They are used independently or in combination with medications or other therapies to optimize patient care and health outcomes.
 In our case, we will focus on mental health outcomes, although digital therapeutics are emerging across the healthcare system[^dta].

 [^dta]: https://dtxalliance.org/wp-content/uploads/2021/01/DTA_DTx-Definition-and-Core-Principles.pdf